-Multicast TTL

-Time-To-Live.
-By default, the PTP multicast traffic is not routed and this value is defined as "1" by the PTP standard.
-However a user defined configuration of the TTL value can be entered here to change the default value.
+Multicast TTL Time-To-Live.
+By default, PTP multicast traffic is not routed and the PTP standard establishes this value to be "1".
+However, this field can be used to customize the TTL configuration to a value other than the default standard.

-9.1.6.9 PTP Global Configuration
+10.1.7.10 PTP Global Configuration